Watts-Lab/deliberation-empirica/docs/batchConfig.md

 Name to use in filepath of saved data

+### `cdn`

+The Content Delivery Network that should be used to fetch treatment files and associated content.
+Use:

+- `test` for running cypress tests during development, to fetch files from fixtures in this repository
+- `local` when developing new treatments in the `deliberation-assets` repo
+- `prod` to use the full-strength CDN in production

 ### `treatmentFile`

 Path relative to the root of the repository to the treatment file containing the treatments to be included in the batch.
 At the moment you can only use one treatment file.

+### `customIdInstructions`

+Path to a markdown file containing text to display to participants to help them enter the correct login id.
+File path must end in `.md`.
+The file should be plain markdown, without yaml front matter.

+If you do not wish to customize the ID instructions, enter `"customIdInstructions": "none"` and the default text "Please enter the identifier assigned by your recruitment platform." will be displayed.

+### `platformConsent`

+[US/UK/EU] which of several pre-baked consent forms to show to participants.

+### `consentAddendum`

+path to a markdown file containing contents to be appended to the end of the consent form, that can be used to provide particular information about collaborating research teams.

+If you do not wish to use an additional consent addendum, enter `"consentAddendum": "none"`

+### `checkVideo` (optional, default: true)

+Must be a boolean.
+If you do not wish to check participant video, enter `"checkVideo": false`

+Set to false if you are not using webcams in your experiment, and you don't care to check for them.
+(You may sometimes check for webcams even if you're not using them, to ensure that the population is the same as the population that would have had to use a webcam, and avoid differential attrition on that factor)

+### `checkAudio` (optional, default: true)

+Must be a boolean.
+If you do not wish to check participant audio, enter `"checkAudio": false`.
+Set this to false if you aren't using webcams OR microphones.
+Has no effect unless `checkVideo` is also set to false.

 ### `introSequence`